New Workshop Fee Structure

 Our rationale and plans around this are outlined in detail below the breakdown of our new rates and we invite you to take a moment to learn more about our approach to this decision and our current funding so that you can be informed around the pricing option you select.

 We ask that you run through the options and go with the price point under which you share the most applicable attributes.
-If you currently have a workshop application in the queue - your subsidy will be honoured.

 Click on each of the options to expand.